Inheritance Rights of Heirs

 As an heir, you have rights that protect you throughout the inheritance and probate processes, including the right to the following.

-- Timely transfers: Once a will is probated, heirs have the right to receive their entitled share promptly.
+- Timely transfers: probate has concluded, heirs have the right to receive their entitled share promptly.
 However, this does not apply when the probate process is occurring, which can take several years.

 - Information: Heirs may request access to any information or reports regarding the estate’s assets, administration and payments.
 These details can help clarify which assets or dollar amounts will go to each heir.